fbpx skip to Main Content

 Woolshed Falls is a popular destination inside Chiltern-Mt Pilot National Park.
 A 6km walking track links Woolshed Falls to Beechworth via the Cascades.

-A short 30min walking track leads to a view of Raymond Creek Falls plunging metres into a deep, clear pool.
+For an easy waterfall hike, the short 30-minute walking track leads to a view of Raymond Creek Falls plunging metres into a deep, clear pool.
 You can also enjoy a picnic or take a self-guided walk around the alluvial gold workings.

 An observation deck provides views to falls and the valley below, which is particularly spectacular after heavy rainfalls.